Community Organising and Leadership Program

-Aïsha has been involved in campaigning and advocacy in Far North Queensland for the past 3 years.
-As Community Organiser, Aïsha has been able to strengthen her relationship with the Cairns community, and bring to her work a knowledge and understanding of what it is our community needs.
+Aïsha has been involved in campaigning and advocacy in Far North Queensland for the past 4 years.
+As CAFNEC’s Community Organiser & Campaigner, Aïsha has been able to strengthen her relationship with the Cairns community, and bring to her work a knowledge and understanding of what it is our community needs.

 Aïsha has attained knowledge and skills in community organising and advocacy through comprehensive mentorship with activists in FNQ, and has completed the Change Agency Fellowship in 2019.